the-events-calendar/event-tickets/tests.md

 ### Cept, Cest...?
 the `Cept` kind of tests are easier to read but do not allow for reuse of code; `Cest` tests allow instead for `_before` and `_after` methods (and more) to store re-usable code.
-This is by no means all, [see more here](https://codeception.com/docs/02-GettingStarted#Cept-Cest-and-Test-Formats).
+This is, by no means all, [see more here](https://codeception.com/docs/02-GettingStarted#Cept-Cest-and-Test-Formats).

 ### How do I create new test?
 From the plugin root folder: